haligilliam/Wrangle-OpenStreetMap-Data/projectfile.md

  ```

 ### Inconsistent Zip Codes
 While looking at zip code data, I noticed that some zip codes seem to belong outside of the SeaTac list for city zip codes.
 I also wanted to ensure that the zip codes followed a consistent 5-digit format, instead of a mix of the 5-digit and the full 9-digit postal zip code.

+I pulled a list of the postal codes for SeaTac, Washington, and only found the 6 listed below in the expected list.
+I then only looked at addresses containing a zip code found in the expected list.

+Some zip codes found that were not part of the list were for surrounding areas, such as Seattle, Washington.

+* 98166
+* 98146
+* 98178

-To clean this for the first part, I created a list of expected zip codes of zip codes belonging to SeaTac.
+To clean for this, I created a list of expected zip codes of zip codes belonging to SeaTac.
 ```
 expected =  ['98032'
 '98148',